thewhodidthis/findme/README.md

   }
 }

-// Expect a notification to pop up on your device when first logging in. runner() time.Sleep(5 * time.Second)
+// Expect a notification to pop up on your device when first logging in,
-// But skip repeated alerts for a few days until that cookie expires. runner()
+// but skip repeated alerts for a few days until that cookie expires. runner() time.Sleep(5 * time.Second) runner()
 ```